-The books provide you with extra information that isn’t featured in any of the video games, but this doesn’t mean you need to have played the games to understand it.
+The books provide you with extra information that isn’t featured in any of the video games, but this doesn’t mean you need to have played the games to understand the premise.

-Below, we’ll dive into two ways of reading the Halo books in order.
-We will list Halo books in order of publication and in chronological order.
+Below, we’ll dive into two ways of reading the Halo books in order: publication and chronological order.

 #1 Halo Books In Order of Publication